freenas/corral-build/README.md

 ## Updating an existing installation

-To update an existing FreeNAS 9.10 or 10 instance that you are using for development
+To update an existing FreeNAS 9.10 or Corral instance that you are using for development
 purposes:

 * ```make update```